AndrejHafner/how-good-is-my-plot/journal/ursa_zrimsek.md

 tuning on Google Colab.
 On 7 classes of plots we achieved 93% accuracy on validation set with ResNet101.
 * 16\.
 (1h): Discarded small images.
 Filtered extracted images to build a dataset for 8th class - not a plot.
 With it we will try to classify all the extracted images directly with CNN.
 * 18\.
-(1h): Selected random images for train and validation set for the not_plot class.
+(2h): Selected random images for train and validation set for the not_plot class.
 Fine tuned ResNet101 and achieved the same accuracy as with 7 classes - we could also try taking a bigger dataset for non-plots.
+Meeting with teammates about questionnaires.
+* 19\.
+(4h): Implemented classification with CNN trained as described above.
+There is an option of showing the images together with predicted probabilities.